The Simulation State.#

 JaxDEM’s state handling capabilities extend beyond just batches or single trajectories.
 We can also accumulate trajectories of batched states.

-This feature is handy for scenarios like parameter sweeps, where you’re running multiple independent simulations (a batch) and want to capture their full time evolution (a trajectory) without frequent I/O operations.
-It allows for highly efficient data collection.
+This is useful for scenarios like parameter sweeps, where you run multiple independent simulations (a batch) and want to capture their full time evolution (a trajectory) without frequent I/O. It allows highly efficient data collection.

 By convention, when dealing with State.pos of shape (…, N, dim):